JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 All types depicted in blue are abstract types, and all green types are concrete types.
 For example, `Int8`, `Int16`, `Int32`, `Int64` and `Int128` are signed integer types, `UInt8`, `UInt16`, `UInt32`, `UInt64` and `UInt128` are unsigned integer types, while `Float16`, `Float32` and `Float64` are floating-point types.
 In many cases, the inputs must be of a specific type.
 An algorithm to find the greatest common denominator should work any integer types, but it should not work for any floating-point inputs.
 Abstract types specify these cases and provide a context into which concrete types can fit.

-Abstract types are defined by `abstract type` followed by the type.
+Abstract types are defined by `abstract type` followed by the type name.
 It is possible to specify a type to be a subtype of another abstract type.
 The definition of abstract numeric types would be:

 ```julia
 abstract type Number end